root-11/maslite/readme.md

 - `Agent.set_alarm(..., relative=True, ....)`
   defaults to True as most use cases use the alarm as "check again in x seconds"

+- `Agent.list_alarms(receiver=None)`
+  returns a list of (time, alarm message) set for the receiver.
+  > Allows, for example, an agent A to read whether an alarm has been set for agent B, and
+  > thereby refrain from setting an additional alarm.

 - broadcasts are disabled.
 To have broadcast-like methods, each agent must subscribe first.